 AI technologies power self-driving car systems.
 Developers of self-driving cars use vast amounts of data from image recognition systems, along with machine learning and neural networks, to build systems that can drive autonomously.

-For example, Google's self-driving car project, called Waymo, uses a mix of sensors, Lidar (light detection and ranging -- a technology similar to radar), and cameras and combines all of the data those systems generate to identify everything around the vehicle and predict what those objects might do next.
+For example, Google's self-driving car project, called Waymo, uses a mix of sensors, Lidar (light detection and ranging -- a technology similar to radar) and cameras and combines all of the data those systems generate to identify everything around the vehicle and predict what those objects might do next.
 This happens in fractions of a second.
-The system learns more as it drives, so maturity is important with these systems.
+Maturity is important for these systems.
+The more the system drives, the more data it can incorporate into its deep learning algorithms, enabling it to make more nuanced driving choices.

 - The driver (or passenger) sets a destination.
 The car's software calculates a route.

-- A rotating, roof-mounted Lidar sensor monitors a 60-meter range around the car and creates a dynamic 3D map of the car's current environment.
+- A rotating, roof-mounted Lidar sensor monitors a 60-meter range around the car and creates a dynamic three-dimensional (3D) map of the car's current environment.

 - A sensor on the left rear wheel monitors sideways movement to detect the car's position relative to the 3D map.